jackdewinter/pymarkdown/newdocs/src/api.md

 # API Support

+**NOTE:** The API Support page is still being worked on as part of our documentation overhaul.

 While most users interact with the PyMarkdown application via the command line, we understand that some of our users want to use a application programming interface (API).
 For these users, our team provides a Python API with an auto-generated